wizardamigos/organization/CONTENT/about.markdown

 With wizard amigos workshops
 Kids will:
-- ...
+- get to know basic programming concepts and develop logical thinking
+- learn fastest growing programming language - JavaScript and its ecosystem
+- learn to collaborate with other learners
+- find out everything about how to apply her/his new skills with learning-by-doing approach

 Tech Companies will:
 - ...
 Mentors will:
 - ...
 ## Our story
-Jan 2014 we started Coding Amigos Hackathons, we organized over 70 events and co-learning workshops.
-Before that we participated in several groups- from universities, incubators, rails girls, startup weekends, open tech school, ...
+In early 2014 we started Coding Amigos Hackathons.
+We organized over 70 events and co-learning workshops.
+Before that we participated in several groups: University Incubator, Social Media Week, Rails Girls, StartUp weekend, Open Tech School etc.

-During last year,we have met a lot of coding learners and got to know several techniques for beginners and advanced learners.
+During the last year we have met a lot of coding learners and got to know several techniques for beginners and advanced learners.
+We realised we have enough experiences to bring this skills also to the youngest segment.
+And so the idea for programming school for kids was born.

 Programming is a new literacy